RPM Dependency Generator

 %__NAME_protocol

 NAME needs to be replaced by the name choosen for the file attribute and needs to be the same as the file name of the macro file itself (without the .attr suffix).
-While technically all of them are optional, typically two or more of them are present to form a meaningul attribute.
+While technically all of them are optional, typically at least two of them are present to form a meaningful attribute: *_path and/or *_magic to match any files at all and at least one generator.
 All the values are further macro-expanded on use, and additionally, the path and magic related values are interpreted as extended regular expressions.

 The path REs are matched against the packaged path, without %buildroot - e.g. /bin/bash.
 The magic REs are matched against the result of libmagic (see man file and man magic), and some of them are also stored in the FILECLASS tag (try rpm -q --fileclass PACKAGENAME for example).
 To get compatible results with rpm, use file -z -e tokens <file> when determining appropriate file attribute magic REs.
 Matching is inclusive unless changed by flags: if path, magic or both match, the file is considered to have the attribute in question, unless there is a matching exclude pattern (also inclusive by default) or a flag which prevents the match.